Notice of Pre-AIA or AIA Status

 Examiner takes Official Notice the belts were old and well known driven members in the art.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to provide the movable barrier with louver system of Digianni with the known driven belt because both belts and racks were known driven members and one of ordinary skill in the art substituted one known element for another, using known methods with no change in their respective functions.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to provide the movable barrier with louver system of Digianni with the known driven belt as supported by Voegele because both belts and racks were known driven members and one of ordinary skill in the art substituted one known element for another, using known methods with no change in their respective functions.
 Such a substitution would have yielded predictable results to one of ordinary skill in the art at the time the invention was made, since the elements perform as expected and thus the results would be expected.

 Claim(s) 17 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Digianni and Taylor as applied to claim 15 above, and further in view of Whitaker.